fourctv/JS44D/README.md

 - **getRecords**: will take a [Query String](https://github.com/fourctv/FourDRESTApi/wiki/The-JS44D-Query-String) and send a **[REST_GetRecords](https://github.com/fourctv/FourDRESTApi/wiki/REST_GetRecords)** request to 4D to retrieve a collection of 4D records.
 Record data comes as an array of Data Model (*FourDModel*) instances.

 ## UI Widgets
 The following UI widgets and components, which also interact with a 4D backend, are available for use in Angular apps.
+Detailed documentation for each widget is found on the [wiki pages](https://github.com/fourctv/JS44D/wiki).

 ### Login Component
 A basic Login dialog that takes a user name and password.
 It calls *FourDInterface signin* function, that sends a **REST_Authenticate** request to 4D to authenticate the given user.